gaomingqi/Track-Anything/README.md

 # Track-Anything
-An Efficient Development Toolkit for Video Object Tracking and Segmentation.
+**Track-Anything** is an Efficient Development Toolkit for Video Object Tracking and Segmentation.

 ## Demo